clingen-data-model/clingen-interpretation/source/user/discussion/alleles.md

 Plans for the Future
 --------------------

 The VMC model incorporates many of the insights derived from work on the ClinGen Allele Model.
 As a model with obvious merits, and one endorsed by the GA4GH, we anticipate widespread adoption of the VMC model.
-Over the coming months, the VMC will be adding notions of equivalence, a more granular version of the ClinGen model's canonicalization.
-As this work proceeds, we anticipate transitioning from the ClinGen Allele Model, to the similar but more widely supported VMC model.
+There is ongoing work in the VMC to add notions of equivalence, a more granular version of the ClinGen model's canonicalization.
+As this work proceeds, we anticipate transitioning from the ClinGen Allele Model to the similar but more widely supported VMC model.